tomaarsen/TheNounProjectAPI/README.md

     print("Uploader's username:", icon.uploader.username)
 ```

-Examine the [TheNounProjectAPI documentation]() for more examples of what can be done with TheNounProjectAPI.
+Examine the [TheNounProjectAPI documentation](https://cubiedev.github.io/TheNounProjectAPI/index.html#thenounprojectapi) for more examples of what can be done with TheNounProjectAPI.

+---

+# Documentation
+Documentation can be found here: https://cubiedev.github.io/TheNounProjectAPI

 ---